AdobeDocs/cc-everywhere/src/pages/guides/concepts/migration.md

   padding?: number;
   /** Border Radius applied to the iframe in pixels. */ borderRadius?: number;
   /** Override the background color of the iframe.
-By default this is as per theme. */ backgroundColor?: string;
+   * By default this is as per theme. */ backgroundColor?: string;
   /** Show spinner while loading target app.
 Default is true. */ showLoader?: boolean;
   /**
- * If target app doesn't open within this time (in ms, same as of setTimeout),
+   * If the target app doesn't open within this time (in ms, same as
- * the error callback is invoked with error code TARGET_LOAD_TIMED_OUT.
+   * setTimeout), the error callback is invoked with the error code
+   * TARGET_LOAD_TIMED_OUT.
    */
   loadTimeout?: number;
 }
 ```